Rarely Seen Stieff items

 Easily lost over the years

 This piece confuses me.
 The A stamp for 1936 seems to be over top of what looks like a 2, which does not make sense.
-Also the Stieff crown was not used on pieces in the mid to later 1930s (as far as I know).
+Also the Stieff crown was not used on pieces after 1929.
 Perhaps this was something that in stock in the factory for years, and was later stamped with the A to make it match other pieces that had been ordered in 1936.

 (photos from ebay)